 Yes!
-In fact, whenever chicken is on sale I like cooking up a bunch right away to shred for freezing.
+In fact, whenever chicken is on sale, I like cooking up a bunch right away to shred for freezing.
 You will love having the chicken already done and ready to go for recipes!
-You can thaw it in the fridge overnight and then add it directly to your recipe.
-The chicken will stay great in the freezer for up to 3 months.
+You can thaw it in the refrigerator overnight and then add it directly to your recipe.
+The chicken will stay great in the freezer in a Ziploc or airtight container for up to 3 months.

 Shredded Chicken Recipes